 Want to know more about the program?
 Have questions?
 Contact the coordinator, Dr. Ann Braithwaite, at firstname.lastname@example.org or in person in Main 504.
 Welcome to DSJS!

-Students pursuing a Major in Diversity and Social Justice must complete 42 credit hours (14 courses) in the DSJS Program.
-These credit hours must be composed of the 2 required core courses in DSJS 1090 and 4040, and 12 additional courses from the list of DSJS courses, with at least four courses (12 semester hours) at the 3000-4000-level.
+Students pursuing a Major in Diversity and Social Justice Studies must complete 42 credit hours (14 courses) in the DSJS program.
+These credit hours must be composed of both of the following required courses: either DSJS 1120, DSJS 1130, or DSJS 1140, and either DSJS 4040 or DSJS 4070, in addition to 12 other courses from the list of DSJS courses, with at least four courses (12 semester hours) at the 3000 and 4000-level.
 Students must take a minimum of 2 courses from each of the 3 thematic areas.

 DSJS is comprised largely of courses cross-listed from other departments.
 As such, in addition to doing a standalone major in DSJS, it's easy to get a double major or a minor.
 And some cross-listed courses can count towards two different majors.
 See the coordinator for more details.